 The survival of the world largest mammal living on land is threatened by extinction and we have the tools to prevent this.
 We owe it to our future family generations to witness this magnificent creature, we owe it to Mother Nature in point of balance restoration and we owe this to ourselves to respect the gift of life as God intended.

-Wusete understands poaching has an adverse effect to economic activities of communities neighbouring wildlife reserves and game parks.
-By encouraging community initiatives to protect our wildlife we elimate the individual who aid the poachers to maneuver around and poach and carry the horns to transport.
-Wusete deploys staff members into the rural areas to meet with community leaders, and adopt a group of comuunty watch, to form a group, assist in registrationure & organization struct, sourcing of raw materials, transport and other expenses, loan application, sale and marketing of finished products.
-Periodic monitoring of progress, educating on civil rights, orgnising networking seminars.
+Wusete understands poaching has an adverse effect on economic activities of communities neighboring wildlife reserves and game parks.
+By encouraging community initiatives to protect our wildlife we eliminate the individual who aids the poachers to maneuver around and poach and carry the horns to transport.
+Wusete deploys staff members into the rural areas to meet with community leaders, and adopt a group of community watch, to form a group, assist in registration & organization struct, sourcing of raw materials, transport and other expenses, loan application, sale and marketing of finished products.
+Periodic monitoring of progress, educating on civil rights, organizing networking seminars.

 Between 1979-1987 the African elephant population declined drastically from 1,300,000 to 600,000.
 With poachers targeting the matriarchs (adult females) due to their large tusks who are the leaders of the family and provide the social glue in elephant herds, this compromised their social, competitive and psychological functioning.
 Causing a disrupted age structure and orphaned offspring with no protection, no guidance and vulnerable to attacks and eventually death.

 Recently as we mourned Cecil the lion killed in Zimbabwe, rangers in Tsavo West National park report five elephants were killed, a mother elephant and four of her offspring’s.
 KWS Head of corporate communication Paul Gathitu expressed his devastation.
-President Uhuru Kenyatta has signed a new wild life bill into law, president Barrack Obama announce new draft ivory in fighting to stop wildlife crime.
+President Uhuru Kenyatta has signed a new wild life bill into law, President Barrack Obama announces new draft Ivory in fighting to stop wildlife crime.
 Time to act is NOW!
 We are losing 96 elephants every day.
-It is estimated that by the year 2020 they will extinct, 22nd century they will become a legend, another dinosaur story, with our great grandchildren debating on whether they existed or not.
+It is estimated that by the year 2020 they will extinct, 22nd century they will become a legend, another dinosaur story, with our great grandchildren, debating on whether they existed or not.